lucaschirruINAF/SRT-Documentation/antenna.rst

 about 40 km north of Cagliari.

 Its state-of-the-art technology includes an active surface with 1008 panels, which allows observations at high frequencies (from 0.3 up to 115 GHz).
-There are three main focal points where reveivers can be placed: primary focus (currently hosting the L-P dual band receiver); gregorian focus (K-band receiver), and Beam Wave Guide focus (C-band receiver).
+There are three main focal points where reveivers can be placed: primary focus (currently hosting the L-P dual band receiver); Gregorian focus (K-band receiver), and Beam Wave Guide focus (C-band receiver).
 In total, the telescope can accomodate up to 20 receivers.
 A number of additional receivers are currently being planned and built.

 The telescope can be operated in single-dish or VLBI mode for radio astronomy, geodynamical studies or space science.
+Its geographical location allows it to observe at declinations above -33 degrees.

 A general description of the SRT, including technical commissioning information and first light results, can be found in the technical commissioning paper:
 `Bolli et. al, Journal of Astronomical Instrumentation, Vol. 4, Nos.
 3 & 4 (2015) 1550008 <https://www.worldscientific.com/doi/abs/10.1142/S2251171715500087>`_.